 Trust that your teacher will register you for the exam when you are ready.
 Otherwise, assume that you are not ready until your teacher tells you that you are, or register only when you have a good recording ready.

 As I’ve already mentioned earlier, sometimes teachers lower their expectations to meet parent’s expectations.
-If a strict deadline is set and the teacher have to get the student ready for the exam by that deadline no matter what, teachers have no choice but to lower their expectations.
+If a strict deadline is set and the teacher have to get the student ready for the exam by that deadline no matter what, sometimes teachers have no choice but to lower their expectations.
 Sometimes, students and parents (and even teachers) overestimate the student’s readiness for the exam and think that they are ready when they can play fluently but still with some details not intact – and that’s what the table/checklist above is for.

 Remember, the examiner can pick up the smallest flaw in your playing.
 Don’t underestimate the examiner’s sense of hearing even in a recorded exam.
 It comes as no coincidence that my students who score the highest for the exam are those who think that they are not ready even when I thought that they are.